 If hair loss is a major concern, talk to your dermatologist about the problem.
 He or she may be able to assist in reversing some of the damage.
 Over-the-counter and prescription medications can increase hair growth or at least stop further loss.
 Surgery can also correct many of the problems.

 Patients who choose the surgical option are happy to know it is completed in one day as an outpatient procedure.
 On the day of the surgery, donor tissue is removed from the back and sides of the patient’s head.
-Afterwards, the surgical team prepares the follicular for placement.
+Afterward, the surgical team prepares the follicular for placement.
 Preparation includes dividing the strips into groups comprised of one to four follicles.
 Patients spend this time relaxing, watching television, or reading a book.
 Patients are free to walk around the facility and talk to staff or use the restroom as well.

 After the team preps the follicle units, the physician administers a second round of local anesthetic and begins the hair loss restoration procedure.
 He or she makes tiny incisions on the scalp, one for each unit.
-To ensure a natural looking hairline, the doctor must make these cuts precise.
+To ensure a natural-looking hairline, the doctor must make these cuts precise.
 The location, angle, and depth affect the overall look after completing the procedure.

 Upon completion, the surgical team inspects the graft and gives the patient instructions on how to care for the newly grafted follicles.
 The doctor, or one of his or her staff, also gives the patient any medication and dosage instructions to combat sleep issues or postoperative discomfort.